-The footnotes tell me that Melville had never actually been to Nantucket when he wrote Moby-Dick — unlike New Bedford.
-He didn’t have a sense of the place from his own experience.
-So, here we have a case of Ishmael knowing something that Melville does not.
-(Get used to it: Ishmael knows lots of impossible things.
+Dr. Parker’s footnotes tell me that Melville had never actually been to Nantucket when he wrote Moby-Dick, unlike New Bedford.
+(Here we have a case of Ishmael knowing something that Melville does not.
+Get used to it: Ishmael knows lots of impossible things.
 Just wait until chapter 34.)
 This whole chapter is a description of a place that Melville had no personal experience of.
 Rather, the details are taken from the copious readings that allowed him to start the book with eighty epigraphs.

-This fantastical stuff is all amazing, and it’s probably only here because Melville is consciously working around the fact that he’s writing about a place he’s never seen with his own eyes.
+Also extraordinary: the idea that everything great about this totally fantastical chapter is the result of Melville working around the fact that he’s never seen Nantucket with his own eyes.
 Clever man.